JoabMendes/joabe_mendes_test/question_b/README.md

 ## Question B

-In my solution for question B I first verified if the `str` class default  boolean comparision was able to compare version numbers correctly.
+In my solution for question B I first verified if the boolean comparision of the native `str` class  was able to compare version numbers correctly.
 Which it demonstrated to be true:

 ![str default comparison](https://i.imgur.com/EpK3zXw.png)